nuxt-community/axios-module/docs/helpers.md

 ### `setBaseURL(baseURL, browserBaseURL = null)`

-Axios instance has a helper to easily set baseURL or browserBaseURL.
+Axios instance has an additional helper to easily change baseURL or browserBaseURL.

+Use this when you need a dynamic runtime url.
+Otherwise use config and env variables (or server it can be even runtime).

 Parameters: